European cities you should consider visiting

-Okay, so a list of “best cities in Europe to visit” is not the most original topic for a blog post, but Europe is a big continent with hundreds of amazing cities worthy of recognition.
+Okay, so a list of “best cities in Europe to visit” is not the most original topic for a blog post.
+However, Europe is a big continent with hundreds of amazing cities worthy of recognition.

-Having recently returned from an amazing trip to Europe, we thought it would be fun to highlight a few cities we love and think you should consider visiting on your next trip to Europe.
+Having recently returned from an amazing trip to Europe, we thought it would be fun to highlight a few cities we love and think you should consider visiting.

 We’ll spare you the usual suspects and assume that you’re already aware that London, Paris and Rome are great cities in Europe worth visiting.
 For the record, they are fantastic and we highly recommend you them at least once in your lifetime!